haruishi43/pepper/configs/projects/reproduce_BoT/README.md

 - `BNNeck` should be the same as the original implementation, but there are not much improvements.
 - "center loss" has not been implemented here yet
 - SyncBN is not used so batch sizes are essentially 1/2
-- `warmup` parameters might not be optimal since metrics are lower
+- need to tune `warmup` parameters (mAP is a tad lower than the paper)

 ---